BlueLabelLabs/BLL-Engineering-Standards/standards/BLL-Mobile-Standards.md

 - CocoaPods should be checked into the Git source tree.

 ### 5. Passwords & Security
-Passwords and any other secure login information must be stored in the iOS Keychain or Android Keystore
+Passwords, and any other secure login information, **must** be stored in the iOS Keychain or Android Keystore

 - If the Android device does not have a passcode/pin enabled, then encrypt the password data and store into the preferences.
 Only do this if the passcode/pin isn’t setup and thus Android keystore isn’t available.